Communities

 Although the Power Users community have (up to know) unanimously agreed with the idea, a Linux Systems user has voted against it and explained why.
 There are few votes on the matter yet, but since they amount roughly to a 2/3 for a merge and 1/3 against it, I believe the suggestion should be put on hold.

-Trilarion‭ wrote almost 3 years ago · edited almost 3 years ago
+Trilarion‭ wrote about 3 years ago · edited about 3 years ago

 Quasímodo‭ These numbers (1 against 3) on Linux Systems are really low.
 I hope the number of active Linux Systems users is a bit higher.
 Also there is no real proposal.
 Nobody knows how the merged site could look like.
 If somebody would make such a proposal it might be that the 1-2 users on Linux Systems not liking a merge can become convinced.
 I believe there should be a detailed merge proposal and then the proposal should be discussed on Linux Systems maybe with a notification for all users of the site to please take part.